-Regardless of how someone ended up in debt, those whom they owed were not allowed to oppression them but rather were commanded to treat them with mercy and leniency (Exodus 22:25 - 27, Deuteronomy 23:19 - 20, etc.).
+Regardless of how someone ended up being a debtor, those whom were owed were not allowed to oppression them.
+They were to be merciful and lenient to those they lent money or goods (Exodus 22:25 - 27, Deuteronomy 23:19 - 20).

-Yet on the other hand, God was well aware of poor people who could not pay back money loaned to them.
-The loans they got were really gifts by the creditor to them in their poverty.
-Notice the law concerning what you owed was completely cancelled every seventh year in a seven-year cycle that lead up to the Jubilee year in the fiftieth year, which is stated in Deuteronomy 15, especially in verses 1 and 2.
+The Lord is well aware that some poor people will not be able to pay back money loaned to them.
+The loans they get are really gifts by the creditor to aid them in their poverty.
+Notice the law concerning what you owed was completely cancelled every seventh year in a seven-year cycle that lead up to the Jubilee year, which is stated in Deuteronomy 15.

 God recognizes how people in poverty can be so buried in debt that they cannot ever be freed by their own efforts.
-Similarly, God freed the slaves every seventh year who had entered slavery (at least often) because they could not pay what they owed.
+Similarly, he freed the slaves every seventh year who had entered slavery because they could not pay what they owed.

-Based on these principles in the Bible, a person should strive to pay back any money they owe.
-If they cannot pay them back, such as meeting the minimum monthly payments on credit card bills even after cutting back at home (such as moving to a cheaper apartment or house, giving up a car, eating out much less, etc.), then it might be time to file for bankruptcy.
-Filing for this, however, should NOT be used as an instrument to escape your obligations through a scheme to defraud creditors.
+Based on these principles, a person in debt should strive to pay back any money they owe.
+If they cannot pay them back, and are even unable to make regular payments to the lender (even after cutting back their expenses), then it might be time to file for bankruptcy.
+Filing for this, however, should not be used as an instrument to escape obligations through a scheme to defraud creditors.

-In conclusion, please note that it is sometimes hard to determine from the Bible whether debt or bankruptcy is a sin.
+In conclusion, it should be noted that it is sometimes hard to determine from the Bible whether a particular debt or bankruptcy is a sin.
 It depends, in part, on the circumstances.
-I would maintain that someone should still try to pay something on what they owe, especially when most credit card bills, etc., are NOT run up to put food on the table and avoid the worst kind of deprivation, which is described in Deuteronomy 15, but for luxuries and "wants," not "needs."
-Owning at least one or two pairs of shoes is a "need" but desiring ten or twenty pairs is obviously a "want."
+A person should always try to pay something on what they owe, especially when most credit card bills are not high due to trying to put food on the table and avoid the worst kind of deprivation (Deuteronomy 15).
+Instead, most of what many of us owe is for luxuries and "wants," not "needs."